 Examinations - In accordance with Civil Service Law, in the event there is a vacancy in a new or existing position in the Competitive Class which the Town intends to maintain, the Town will fill the vacancy by selection from the eligible list certified by the Putnam County Personnel Department of persons who have taken the appropriate Civil Service examination.
 The Putnam County Personnel Department will test and rank each candidate according to the individual's performance on the examination.
-In accordance with Civil Service Law Section 61, the Town will select one an eligible, available candidate on the list to fill the position.
+In accordance with Civil Service Law Section 61, the Town will select one of the top three eligible, available candidates candidate on the list to fill the position.

 Promotions - The Town will offer opportunities for advancement for those employees who qualify.
-In the event the position is in the Competitive Class, a qualified employee must normally take a promotional examination, and must be eligible for selection as described above.
+In the event the position is in the Competitive Class, a qualified employee must normally take a promotional examination, and themust be eligible for selection as described above "one of three" will apply.
 An employee who wants to be promoted should become knowledgeable about the employee's present position and be aware of higher level positions for which the employee may be qualified.